 - Are there short term success goals vs. long term goals?

-Once you have started working with an online marketing consultant or marketing agency it is important to hold them accountable for using best-practices as it is in your best interest.
+Once you have started working with an online marketing consultant it is important to hold them accountable for using best-practices.

-While we did stress a lot about your business’s uniqueness and how important that is, using general best-practices are also a key element not to be ignored.
+While we did stress a lot about your business’s uniqueness and how important that is, using general best-practices is also a key element not to be ignored.

 Best-practices change all the time, so while you don’t have to be an expert yourself, make a point to at least know what marketing tactics are being used by asking questions such as:

 - Is your marketing targeting your intended audience?